clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

   - Model + I –\> rates = propinv
   - Model + I + G –\> rates = invgamma
   - ngammacat usually stays as 4
-  - Only one outgroup sequence name can be indicated
+  - Only one outgroup sequence name can be set
   - “revmatpr” refers to the 6 substitution rates, if applicable.
     (A\<-\>C, A\<-\>G, A\<-\>T, C\<-\>G, C\<-\>T, and G\<-\>T)
-  - statefreqpr = dirichlet(x, y, z, a), where you include the character state frequencies of each base (A, C, G, and T)
+  - “statefreqpr” refers to the frequencies of each base (A, C, G, and
+    T) in the alignment
   - shapepr = fixed(gamma value)
   - If there is a kappa value, then include tratiopr = fixed(kappa value)